Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Tags: expression;

-For sequence of void expressios, see also `BEGIN_EXP`.
+For sequence of void expressions, see also `BEGIN_EXP`.

 MACDEF_DECL